 It is morally repugnant that we have privatized prisons all over America.
 Corporations should not be allowed to make a profit by building more jails and keeping more Americans behind bars.
 We have got to end the private for-profit prison racket in America.
-Earlier this year, Sen. Sanders introduced legislation that will end the private prison industry.
+Sen. Sanders has introduced legislation that will end the private prison industry.

 The measure of success for law enforcement should not be how many people get locked up.
 We need to invest in drug courts as well as medical and mental health interventions for people with substance abuse problems, so that people struggling with addiction do not end up in prison, they end up in treatment.

 For people who have committed crimes that have landed them in jail, there needs to be a path back from prison.
 The federal system of parole needs to be reinstated.
 We need real education and real skills training for the incarcerated.